CSToddDEV/LootBot/README.txt

                              ***LootBot README***

 Overview:

     LootBot is a python based Discord bot for tracking inventory in 5e games.
     Developed in an open-source setting, it is a collaborative ever growing project overseen by Calvin Todd.
+This repository is updated and improved from the LootBot_DEPRECIATED repository that is now private.

 Features: